syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Rectangle

-You can create a rectangle shape by setting the type of `node`’s `type` as `ej.datavisualization.Diagram.Shapes.Basic` and `node`’s `shape` as `ej.datavisualization.Diagram.BasicShapes.Rectangle`.
+You can create a rectangle shape by setting the type of `node`'s `type` as `ej.datavisualization.Diagram.Shapes.Basic` and `node`'s `shape` as `ej.datavisualization.Diagram.BasicShapes.Rectangle`.
 The following code illustrates how a rectangle node is created.

 {% highlight js %}